MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Test-MgGroupProperty.md

 If the properties fail multiple validations, only the first validation failure is returned.
 However, you can validate both the mail nickname and the display name and receive a collection of validation errors if you are only validating the prefix and suffix naming policy.
 To learn more about configuring naming policies, see Configure naming policy.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Test-MgBetaGroupProperty](/powershell/module/Microsoft.Graph.Beta.Groups/Test-MgBetaGroupProperty?view=graph-powershell-beta)

 ## SYNTAX